 FREQUENTLY ASKED QUESTIONS

-A tax event will arise when a transaction is carried out.
-Where a crypto asset is sold for money / fiat or exchanged for another asset (such any other crypto, including a stablecoin).
-Further, tax must also be taken into account in respect of a crypto asset that is rewarded to you, e.g. reward tokens earned for staking crypto assets.
+A tax event arises when a transaction is carried out.
+This includes when a crypto asset is sold for money (fiat) or exchanged for another asset (including other cryptocurrencies like stablecoins).
+Tax must also be taken into account when a crypto asset is rewarded to you.
+For example, tokens earned from staking.
+South African taxpayers must consider these events when submitting returns to SARS.

-The transfer of crypto assets from and to South Africa is currently permitted.
-However, individuals are subject to a monetary Single Discretionary Allowance of R1 million that can be transferred outside of South Africa per calendar year.
-Should an individual seek to transfer more than R1 million from South Africa, they must obtain SARS clearance for a Foreign Investment Allowance (“FIA”) of up to R10 million per calendar year.
-This applies for each subsequent R10 million thereafter within the year.
+Yes, cross-border transfer of crypto is permitted.
+However, South African individuals are subject to a Single Discretionary Allowance of up to R1 million per calendar year.
+If you wish to transfer more than that, you must obtain SARS approval for a Foreign Investment Allowance (FIA) of up to R10 million.
+These controls apply to crypto as part of South Africa’s exchange control framework.